nsacyber/WALKOFF/docs/workflow.rst

 Parameter Passing and Node Types (Builtin)
 ------------------------------------------
-Actions may have parameters, whose properties are defined by the App's API.
-By default, an parameter's value is a static value that you specify in the workflow editor.
-To use the output from an Action the parameter value for another Action, select ``Action Output`` for the parameter, then select the action you wish to receive the output from.
+Actions may have parameters, whose properties are defined by the App's ``api.yaml``.
+By default, a parameter's value is a static value that you specify in the workflow editor.
+To use the output from an Action as the parameter value for another Action, select ``Action Output`` for the parameter, then select the action you wish to receive the output from.
 The source action must be a predecessor at some level to the destination action.

 Parameter Passing
 '''''''''''''''''